epccs/parts_epccs/Docker.md

 sudo rm -rf ~/inventree-docker/inventree-data
 ```

-This goes in stages, so when I need to fix some things.
+This has been progressing in stages, so when I need to step back.

 ```bash
 cd ~/InvenTree_prod